pahandav/basic-wrangler/README.md

 - [ ] Renaming variables
 - [ ] Support for external tokenizers by accounting for how many bytes each token uses
 - [x] Support for output to files that can be transferred directly into disk images

-## Changelog

-### 0.04.0 - 2020-01-28

-- Added a lexer for tokenizing keywords.
-- Added a native routine for conversion from numbered listings.
-- Major documentation update.
-- Added some more testing files.

-### 0.03.0 - 2019-11-22

-- Changed the BASIC definition and abbreviation routines to use YAML for the definitions.
-- Changed to QBasic-style labeling.
-- Fixed the DATA statement reformatter.
-- Integrated helper scripts into main program with subcommands.
-- Changed logging routine to output debug logs with duallog.
-- Added seperate entry point scripts.

-### 0.02.0 - 2019-10-27

-- File mode with more command line arguments
-- Paste mode now places output directly onto the clipboard so you can paste directly into emulators
-- A basic GUI has been added
-- Various minor fixes and refactoring

-### 0.01.0 - 2019-10-24

-- Initial release